TheKaterTot/m4-final-starter/README.md

 ## Companion

 URLockbox's companion app is live at https://rocky-atoll-70277.herokuapp.com/.
 Hot Reads tracks which links are most popular for the past 24 hours.

+## Using the App

+Only valid URLs are accepted in URLockbox links.
+Links are validated using the validate_url gem.

+URLockBox can be viewed live at https://dry-caverns-43653.herokuapp.com/.